freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 For the hardware we recommend, you can find a list of end-of-life dates below:

 ===================  ====================================================
 Hardware             End-of-Life (EOL)
 ===================  ====================================================
-Intel NUC12WSKi5     Not yet confirmed
+NUC12WSKi5           Not yet confirmed
-Intel NUC11PAHi3     June 30, 2025
+NUC11PAHi3           June 30, 2025
-Intel NUC10i5FNH     June 25, 2024
+NUC10i5FNH           June 25, 2024
-Intel NUC8i5BEK      March 26, 2024
+NUC8i5BEK            March 26, 2024
-Intel NUC7i5BNH      April 30, 2023
+NUC7i5BNH            April 30, 2023 (already EOL)
-Thinkpad T420 (SVS)  Already EOL; use only for airgapped SVS
-Thinkpad T Series    EOL dates vary; consult with manufacturer
-TekLager APU4D4      Not yet confirmed
+Thinkpad T420 (SVS)  Already EOL; use only for airgapped SVS Thinkpad T Series    EOL dates vary; consult with manufacturer TekLager APU4D4      Not yet confirmed
 Netgate SG-4100      Not yet confirmed (will be 2 years after sales stop) Netgate SG-6100      Not yet confirmed (will be 2 years after sales stop)